-Naaman, Sheshet, "Kfar Hasha'ashuim" and "All for a Dollar" acquire the products and accompanying accessories which they market from numerous suppliers in Israel and abroad, mainly from the Far East.
+Naaman acquires its products and accompanying accessories which it markets from numerous suppliers in Israel and abroad, mainly from the Far East.
 The overseas suppliers are generally manufacturers.
 Vardinon purchases its home textile products either as finished products or through subcontractors, each of which is generally responsible for a certain part of the manufacturing process.
 Vardinon has many suppliers and subcontractors in Israel and abroad, mainly the Far East, India and Turkey, and they may vary from season to season based on various factors.

 Our distribution and logistics center in Beer Tuvia, which is 100% held by BSRE, is used for storage and distribution of Non-Food and Near-Food products for our Non-Food chains and our supermarket stores.
-The distribution center is operated on an approximately 24,000 square meter site and is currently leased to Bee Group by BSRE.
+The distribution center is operated on an approximately 24,000 square meter site and is currently leased to Bee Group by BSRE.As of March 31, 2014, the distribution center was not fully occupied, and therefore was not operating in full effectiveness.
+The Company is currently searching for additional tenants for the distribution center.